Creative Europe-MEDIA information day at the 2014 Berlinale

 The achievement of its objectives of both promoting cultural heritage + linguistic diversity and enhancing the competitiveness of the European film industry require that there be a complementarity between European and Member States funding strategies, as well as continuous exchanges on and a joint understanding of the underlying policy objectives.

-The European Audiovisual Network in the context of this meeting, represented by the Executive Director, Francine Raveney, alongside team members, Isabel de Ocampo and Alexia Muiños Ruiz,called on those responsible for the Creative Europe programme to ensure the necessary strategy for equality be put on the agenda and that provisions be set in place so that gender statistics on equality be monitored, evaluated and crucially disseminated.
+The European Audiovisual Network in the context of this meeting, represented by the Executive Director, Francine Raveney, alongside President Isabel de Ocampo and Deputy and Web Editor Alexia Muiños Ruiz,called on those responsible for the Creative Europe programme to ensure the necessary strategy for equality be put on the agenda and that provisions be set in place so that gender statistics on equality be monitored, evaluated and crucially disseminated.
 Following this a further meeting has been held between the EWA Network and Xavier Troussard, the head of unit, media programme, Creative Europe which was very positive.

 At the Creative Europe day, Xavier Troussard, was the keynote speaker and the moderator of the event was Norman Jardine, also from the European Commission; the participants in the debate were: Fred Breinersdorfer (writer / producer/ director), Gabrielle Guallar (CNC), Claus Hjorth (DFI), Hrvoje Hribar (Croatian Audiovisual Centre) and Kirsten Niehus (Medienboard Berlin-Brandeburg).
 These representatives, were invited to discuss how best to increase the competitiveness of the European film industry while preserving its cultural diversity in the context of an era of convergence.